Norwegian Escape deck plans

 Norwegian Escape deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by Norwegian Cruise Line deckplan pdf (printable version).

 Each of the Norwegian Escape cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Norwegian Escape staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Norwegian Escape cruise ship deck plan has a total of 2174 staterooms (15 types, 42 categories) for 4266 passengers (max capacity is 5218 guests), served by 1730 crew/staff.
+Norwegian Escape cruise ship deck plan shows a total of 2174 staterooms (15 types, 42 categories) for 4266 passengers (max capacity is 5218 guests), served by 1730 crew/staff.
 NCL Escape ship has a total of 29 onboard dining options (9 complimentary), 22 lounges and bars, 3 swimming pools, 9 jacuzzies, 5 waterslides, 16 elevators.

 Follows a concise review of the ship’s special features, and differences in comparison to the Breakaway-class Norwegian ships:

 - Total decks 20 (of which 15 passengers accessible), with an extra cabin deck.

 - An expanded “The Haven” suite area – more deluxe accommodations by adding a 2nd deck (17 and 18, both with keycard access only) to the luxury suite complex.
 This area features an open-air terrace with The Haven Suite guests-only private restaurant.
 A separate 9also expanded) Courtyard Villa guests private area has a retractable glass roof, its own pool with 2 Whirlpools, along with spa treatments rooms, sauna, and a private sundeck area.